 The following pages present statistics and information on:

-Refer to the Technical notes for more information on the data sources and methods used to examine dementia in vulnerable population groups.
+Refer to the Technical notes for more information on the data sources and methods used to examine dementia in priority population groups.

-Refer to the Indigenous Australians data tables and Vulnerable populations data tables for the underlying data presented on these pages.
+Refer to the Indigenous Australians data tables and Priority populations data tables for the underlying data presented on these pages.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.